 I’m really happy with the final product!
 In my opinion the “infinity mirror” effect looks even better in person.

-For this project I got the light bulb, light bulb holder, and one-way mirrored acrylic.
+For this project I purchased the light bulb, light bulb holder, and one-way mirrored acrylic.
 The other tools and materials are available at NYC Resistor.

 The faces are laser cut from mirrored acrylic (one sheet of 18”×24” and another 12”×18”).
 There is a small fillet on each corner to avoid uncomfortably sharp corners.

-To protect the mirror coating remove the protective coating only from the non-mirror side and laser with the non-mirror side up.
-Cutting the bolt holes before the outside edge keeps the hole placement accurate.
+To protect the mirror coating remove the protective coating only from the non-mirror side.
+Laser the acrylic with the non-mirror side up.
+The bolt holes are cut before the outside edge to keep the hole placement accurate.

-The light bulb holder and lamp cord are available at a few local shops.
-This light bulb holder is made of two pieces that screw together.
-Using an existing faces I cut an appropriately sized hole, then I sandwiched this face between the light bulb holder pieces.
+The light bulb holder and lamp cord are available at a few local shops in NYC.
+The specific light bulb holder is made of two pieces that screw together.
+Using an existing face I cut an appropriately sized hole, then I sandwiched the unique face between the light bulb holder pieces.

-The vertices are modelled to hold both the face and an M3 nut.
-Having a nut allows for easy disassembly and reassembly of the lamp.
+The vertices are modelled to hold both the face and M3 nuts.
+Using nuts allows for easy disassembly and reassembly of the lamp.
 Getting a pressure fit for the nuts requires experimentation.
-I made a few prints with different nut dimensions until I found a value that worked well with the printer and slicer I used.
+I made a few prints with different tolerances for the nut hole until I found a value that worked well with the printer and slicer I used.
 The print quality wasn’t perfect so I used a file to get rid of filament hairs and bumps.